oracle-devrel/terraform-oci-rsa-wazuh/README.md

 These numbers can be modified to different cluster sizes.

 ### IAM
-Includes dynamic group for object storage bucket access.
+This template creates a dynamic group and an iam policy for object storage access.
+These are required for Wazuh log backups.
-Policy for wazuh log backup

 ### Object Storage
-Stores the backup logs for wazuh
+Used to store the backup logs for Wazuh.

 ### Load Balancer
-Points to the Wazuh master and worker nodes.
-Distributes agent traffic between the master and worker nodes.
+Used by this stack to distribute agent traffic between the master and worker nodes.
+Internally accessible by the agents through domain name `wazuh-lb.wazuh-cluster.local`.

 ### Networking
-Creates a subnet with 3 security lists for wazuh, kibana, elasticsearch, and elasticsearch api.
+The terraform stack provisions a subnet with 3 security lists for Wazuh, Kibana, Open Distro for Elasticsearch, and Elasticsearch API.
-Creates a dns zone and records for cluster nodes.
+It also creates a dns zone and records for cluster nodes.

 ## Branches
 * `main` branch contains the latest code.

-## Usage
-### Prerequisites
+## Prerequisites
-Before you can run terraform, the required ansible playbooks should be bundled up with the dependancies and uploaded to object storage bucket.
+Before you can run terraform, the required ansible playbooks should be bundled up with the dependancies and uploaded to an object storage bucket.

 For each of the ansible playbooks, run the following commands.